f0e/mpv-cut/README.md

   - Default value: `.` (will place cuts in the same directory as the original video)
 - `multi_cut_mode` - The mode for handling multiple cuts for a single video.
 Options:
   - `separate`: create separate cut files (default)
-  - `join`: merge cut files into a single cut.
+  - `merge`: merge cut files into a single cut.

 ## usage